henry132109/Cyber-Apocalypse-CTF-2022-WriteUp/README.md

   -  Space Pulses

 ## Declaration
 All the tools deployed were solely for Capture The Flag events and I have absolutely no intention to imperil the security of any machine that is not a part of the CTF challenge.
+The end goal of joining CTFs is to enrich my ability as a developer.
 The knowledge disclosed here are not to be used in any illegal activity and you are responsible for your own actions.